casantra-nicholas/CuO_PLL/README.md

 # Proper Lucky Labeling of Copper Oxide and Its Extended Networks

 ## Overview
 This repository contains the figures generated for the manuscript titled **On Proper Lucky Labelings of Copper Oxide Networks: Algorithm Design and Computational Framework**.
-The work focuses on the graph-theoretical representation of copper oxide structures and their extended network models using proper lucky labeling techniques.
+The work focuses on the graph-theoretical representation of copper oxide structures and their extended networks using proper lucky labeling.

 ## Contents
 - Generated figures with proper lucky labeling